doubility-sky/daydayup/machine-learning.md

 ## Game
 - [Awesome-Game-AI](https://github.com/datamllab/awesome-game-ai), A curated, but incomplete, list of game AI resources on multi-agent learning.
+- [RLCard](https://github.com/datamllab/rlcard): A Toolkit for Reinforcement Learning in Card Games
 - [while True: learn()](https://luden.io/wtl/), Simulator of a machine learning specialist
 - [Bot.Land](https://bot.land/), An online strategy game with a focus on automation
-- [RLCard](https://github.com/datamllab/rlcard): A Toolkit for Reinforcement Learning in Card Games
 - [DeepLeague](https://github.com/farzaa/DeepLeague) - leveraging computer vision and deep learning on the League of Legends mini map + a dataset of over 100,000 labeled images to further A.I research within esports.
+- [Awesome StarCraft AI](https://github.com/SKTBrain/awesome-starcraftAI), A curated list of resources dedicated to StarCraft AI.
 #### AlphaZero
 - [AlphaZero_Gomoku](https://github.com/junxiaosong/AlphaZero_Gomoku), An implementation of the AlphaZero algorithm for Gomoku (also called Gobang or Five in a Row)
 - [Tencent/PhoenixGo](https://github.com/Tencent/PhoenixGo), Go AI program which implements the AlphaGo Zero paper